 The quantitative adenovirus test (UC-DGN-ADVTM) accurately detects and monitors viral load of human Adenovirus (hADV) in immunocompromised and transplant patients.
 This real-time PCR test is designed to use in conjunction with the cobas omni Utility Channel on the cobas® 6800/8800 Systems in countries accepting the CE mark.

-With the addition of this test, Roche’s transplant menu now allows comprehensive testing for Cytomegalovirus, Epstein-Barr virus, BK virus and human Adenovirus on the consolidated cobas® 6800/8800 Systems with an automated and simplified workflow.
+With the addition of this test, Roche’s transplant menu now allows comprehensive testing for Cytomegalovirus, Epstein-Barr virus, BK virus, Herpes Simplex virus, Varicella Zoster virus, and human Adenovirus on the consolidated cobas® 6800/8800 Systems with an automated and simplified workflow.

-Standardization – Results traceable to the WHO International standard for adenovirus (NIBSC code: 16/324) and reporting in IU/mL, for improved result harmonization in testing results across hospital institutions
+Standardisation – Results traceable to the WHO International standard for adenovirus (NIBSC code: 16/324) and reporting in IU/mL, for improved result harmonisation in testing results across hospital institutions

-Automation: Specifically designed and optimized for use on the cobas® 6800/8800 Systems, enabling menu testing consolidation and sample to result automation
+Automation: Specifically designed and optimised for use on the cobas® 6800/8800 Systems, enabling menu testing consolidation and sample to result automation

-Simplicity & efficiency: Minimizes variability and complexity in testing, offering an alternative to lab-developed tests (LDTs), reducing workload and alleviating risk of error for laboratories
+Simplicity & efficiency: Minimises variability and complexity in testing, offering an alternative to lab-developed tests (LDTs), reducing workload and alleviating risk of error for laboratories

 This test is intended for use as an aid in the diagnosis of human ADV infections and for monitoring ADV DNA levels such as in transplanted and immunocompromised patients.
 The results from UC-DGN-ADV™ must be interpreted within the context of all relevant clinical and laboratory findings.